 What are the most in demand pieces of tech for advisers?

-New research has revealed the technology types advice firms are most keen to adopt in the next two years, and which businesses are likely to lead the pack when it comes to getting the most out of technology.
+New research has revealed the technology types advice firms are most keen to adopt in the next two years, and which businesses are likely to lead the pack when it comes to getting the most out of financial planning technology.

-Netwealth’s AdviceTech Report 2020, which surveyed over 300 Australian advice firms, found that digital fact find and risk profiling tools were the most in demand out of more than 20 advice technology types, with 52 percent of businesses saying they wanted to adopt the tools in the next two years.
+Netwealth’s AdviceTech Report 2020, which surveyed over 300 Australian advice firms, found that online fact find and risk profiling tools were the most in demand out of more than 20 advice technology types, with 52 percent of businesses saying they wanted to adopt the tools in the next two years.

 Among those who had already started using fact find tools – a further 22 per cent of advice firms – the most popular providers included Xplan, AstuteWheel and FinaMetrica.